meyertime/linux-all-the-things/docs/arch-lenovo720s.md

         server 2.pool.ntp.org offline
         ```
         Note the `offline` part.
 This puts `chrony` in offline mode when it starts since your machine probably won't have network access at that time.
 You can change it to `iburst` otherwise.
+    2. In my case, my real-time clock (RTC) is really slow.
+While Chrony can get and keep the clock accurate while it's running, my time would get way off after turning off the computer.
+Here are some settings that help keep the system time and real-time clock accurate even across reboots:
+        ```
+        driftfile /var/lib/chrony/drift    # Save drift information so that Chrony is aware of it across reboots rtcfile /var/lib/chrony/rtc        # Save more information about RTC accuracy when Chrony exits rtconutc                           # Tell Chrony that the RTC is in UTC rtcautotrim 30                     # Tell Chrony to update the RTC with the correct time whenever it gets out-of-sync more than 30 seconds
+        ```
 3. `systemctl enable chronyd --now`
 4. Notify `chrony` when there are network state changes by integrating with `NetworkManager`.
     1. Install the `networkmanager-dispatcher-chrony` AUR package.